MOACChain/MOAC-DOCS/Docs/DAPPs.rst

 DAPPs
 ====

-The Distributed Application (DAPP) on the MOAC network has two options.
-You can deploy it on the MotherChain like ETHEREUM, or create a MicroChain for the DAPP.
+To run a Distributed Application (DAPP) on the MOAC network, you can deploy it on the MotherChain, or create a MicroChain for the DAPP.

 Global DAPP Examples
 ~~~~~~~~~~~~~~~~~~~~

-For DAPPs run on MotherChain, we
+For DAPPs on MotherChain, the deploy process is very similar as Ethereum.

 :doc:`ERC20`

 :doc:`ERC721`

+If you have a DAPP running on Ethereum or similar platform, it's very easy to move it to MOAC platform.

+:doc:`MoveToMoac`

 MicroChain DApps
 ~~~~~~~~~~~~~~~~